Luruu/RViewer/README.md

     - Windows: `py -m venv env` and `.\env\Scripts\activate`
 4. Install libraries: `pip install pyside6 python-vlc git+https://github.com/m-bain/whisperx.git`

+note: you must have the VLC program installed to be able to view the videos (and open RViewer) and the ffmpeg program to be able to use whisper.

 ## tips
 - (Subtitle): use CUDA if you have a NVIDIA GPU: it will be faster.
 Check if torch.cuda is available with: `test_torch.py`.